-A review of tonight's "Louie" coming up just as soon as I make my best offer for irregular socks...
+A quick review of tonight's "Fargo" coming up just as soon as I make my best offer for irregular socks...

 A review of the "Marvel's Agents of SHIELD" finale coming up just as soon as I bring the noise and the funk wherever I go...

 It's upfront week at the Firewall & Iceberg Show, which leads to three logical segments.
 In the first, Dan and I discuss NBC's schedule.
 In the second, FOX's.
 In the third?
 ABC.
 What do we think of the scheduling moves?
 What about the new show trailers?
 And how many excuses will we find to say "HIEROGLYPH!"

 ABC (20:20- 31:00)